-5 The region of southeastern Massachusetts consisting of the southern Bristol and Plymouth counties, bordering Buzzards Bay which includes the cities of Fall River, New Bedford, the southeastern tip of East Taunton and nearby towns.
+5 The region of southeastern Massachusetts consisting of the southern Bristol and Plymouth counties, bordering Buzzards Bay which includes the cities of Fall River, New Bedford, the southeastern tip of East Taunton and nearby towns

-- All stakeholders identified high value in creating a pre-permitted ocean testing platform to support earlystage technology validation and performance testing. - All business stakeholders reported high potential value in enhanced supply chain networking services to link local suppliers and larger businesses. - Generally, universities did not identify an urgent need for closer coordination with their peers.
+- Small businesses active in ORE and related industries reported that they would find high value in all four of the recommended program types. - All stakeholders identified high value in creating a pre-permitted ocean testing platform to support earlystage technology validation and performance testing. - All business stakeholders reported high potential value in enhanced supply chain networking services to link local suppliers and larger businesses. - Generally, universities did not identify an urgent need for closer coordination with their peers.
 However, representatives of several universities mentioned that increased coordination among the universities in the state and even the region would be worthwhile to mount effective applications for large federal grant opportunities and to increase utilization of expensive specialized facilities and test equipment.